cyberbotics/webots/docs/discord/technical-questions-2020.md

 just set the motor to a position or velocity 0.
 They should not move then

-##### coelhogi 11/22/2020 18:01:49
-In the tree I configured the velocity, max/min position and force.
-In the controller I am requesting the movement with position.

-##### Simon Steinmann [Moderator] 11/22/2020 18:03:00
 `@coelhogi` how is it behaving, and how should it behave?

-##### FlySoHigh 11/22/2020 18:03:45
-Thank you KajalGada.
-I checked the name of the file "Kinect.proto" and the definition inside "PROTO Kinect" - which should be fine according to what you wrote and what I read in the reference.
-I am wondering if there is any caveat or change in the folder structure:

-- In the reference I read:

-"By definition, the current project directory is the parent directory of the "worlds" directory that contains the currently opened ".wbt" file. "

-- In Webots R2020b R1, the nodes are supposed to be stored in:

-"This folder lists all suitable PROTO nodes from the local 'protos' directory: '/home/user/Webots/world/protos/'."

-This latter is obviously a protos subfolder of the world folder with my .wbt file.

-Happy to get further advice on what might go wrong here.
-Thank you for your input on this.

-##### Simon Steinmann [Moderator] 11/22/2020 18:06:51
 your project directory should look like this.
 Any PROTO file placed inside of the "protos" folder, is detected by Webots.
 It has to be spelled "protos" EXACTLY
 %figure
 ![unknown.png](https://cdn.discordapp.com/attachments/565154703139405824/780132204238995456/unknown.png)